cynber/vitepress-components/README.md

     ...
 ```

-## Adding the Submodule to a VitePress Site
+## Add the Submodule to an existing VitePress Site

 1. **Navigate to Your VitePress Site Directory**: